Great riding tells its own story

 “You have to build it up, you have to make it the right position for the horse to carry more weight, and you have to wait, she collects, and collects and collects, then you can turn – the turn is the easiest thing, the horse wants to turn because then she is free, but we don’t want to turn, we want her to carry more weight and use her whole body – then there is a moment when she comes up in the wither and becomes very round and deep in the croup and carries a lot of weight, then you can turn a little.’

 You must train all the muscles of the horse, especially the muscles of the top line, then the horse can carry more weight – but when you do a lot of test movements, you don’t train the horse really on his weakest parts, then in every movement you will get into trouble on that part.
 Every day you meet that weakest part.
-When the weakest part is stronger, then when I ride the movements, you can do them in a very easy way.
-The most important thing is that the horse has to do it in an easy way, and when they are strong enough, they can do it in an easy way.
+When the weakest part is stronger, then when you ride the movements, you can do them in a very easy way.
+The most important thing is that the horse has to learn to do a movement in an easy way, and when they are strong enough, they can do it in an easy way.
 I don’t want to over bend the horse, keep the horse straighter, he has to be loose left and right, but then keep him straight and make the shoulders under control.
 Don’t over bend the horse because if you do, you have no control of the shoulders.
 Now you can make it smaller, and keep the contact on your inside rein.
 That’s in the right way, okay, now out.”

 “This is how we develop the right pirouette and it is easy for her, look at the ears and the eyes.”